 Constructed by the Interurban Railway & Terminal Co., 1903

 After branching off of the eastern division at Coney Island, the suburban division went up the hill along Sutton, generally staying off to the west side of the street, but snugged up against it for most of the way, and sometimes striking out on its own shallower route.
-Some of the grading and private right-of-way along Sutton is the first evidence of the IR&T at all near the city.
+Some of the grading and private right-of-way along Sutton is the first evidence of the IR&T at all near the city, since rebuilding of Kellogg Avenue in the late 1920s and again in the 1950s has removed any trace of what might have remained of the combined eastern and suburban route west of California.
 After a short diagonal cut through the neighborhood near Glade Avenue the tracks arrived at Mears Avenue, which it followed to the center of Mt.
 Washington.
 Upon reaching Beechmont Avenue, there was a stub that went north for a few blocks to serve the Mt.
 Washington business district.
 Originally the IR&T was supposed to build down Beechmont to Eastern Avenue after the city finished building their levee across the Little Miami River valley.
-The Beechmont route was going to be the main line, and the track down Sutton would be used to short-turn suburban rush hour runs and special charter trips, but the Beechmont extension was never built and the stub is as far as the track ever went.
+The Beechmont route was going to be the main line for the suburban division, and the track down Mears and Sutton would be used to short-turn suburban rush hour runs and special charter trips, but the Beechmont extension was never built and the stub is as far as the track ever went.

 From Mt.
 Washington east the IR&T track ran in the middle of Beechmont until a short distance west of Berkshire Lane, which is a steep dip in the road even today.
 Because of that, the IR&T built a wooden trestle at a higher elevation to ease the grade.
 The track moved to the south side of the road to accommodate this trestle.
 The intersection at Burney Lane one block farther was somewhat clumsy and misaligned at the time of the IR&T, so while the track stayed roughly straight, it actually moved to the north side of the road after making it through that intersection.
 The CG&P's Ellenora station was just south of here on Burney Lane as well.
 From here east the IR&T followed Beechmont Avenue along the side of the road.
 It was technically a private right-of-way, purchased from the Ohio Turnpike Company, with a small ditch separating it from the road, but it had the same appearance as typical side-of-the-road running.
 The tracks stayed on the north side of Beechmont/Ohio Pike until somewhere between Tobasco and Withamsville, at which point they crossed back to the south on the way to Bethel.